cantino/reckon/README.md

 If reckon can not guess the accounts it will use `Income:Unknown` or `Expenses:Unknown` names.
 You can override them with `--default_outof_account` and `--default_into_account` options.

+## Contributing

+We encourage you to contribute to Reckon!
+Here is some information to help you.

-## Note on Patches/Pull Requests
+### Patches/Pull Requests Process

-* Fork the project.
+1. Fork the project.
-* Make your feature addition or bug fix.
+2. Make your feature addition or bug fix.
-* Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+3. Add tests for it.
+This is important so I don't break it in a
+4. future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
+5. Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+   - (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
-* Send me a pull request.
+6. Send me a pull request.
 Bonus points for topic branches.

+## Integration Tests

+Reckon has integration test located in `spec/integration`.
+These are integration and regression tests for reckon.

+Run all the tests:

+    ./spec/integration/test.sh

+Run a single test

+    ./spec/integration/test.sh chase/account_tokens_and_regex

+### Add a new integration test

+Each test has it's own directory, which you can add any files you want, but the following files are required:

+- `test_args` - arguments to add to the reckon command to test against, can specify `--unattended`, `-f input.csv`, etc
+- `output.ledger` - the expected ledger file output

+If the result of running reckon with `test_args` does not match `output.ledger`, then the test fails.

+Most tests will specify `--unattended`, otherwise reckon prompts for keyboard input.

+The convention is to use `input.csv` as the input file, and `tokens.yml` as the tokens file, but it is not required.

 ## Copyright